celestiaorg/celestia-specs/rationale/fees.md

 ## Fee Burning

+The scheme described here is fundamentally identical to EIP-1559, save for the choice of parameters:
-Since blocks grow in size by a power of 4 due to the arrangement of data in a square, a more reasonable initial choice of parameters would be 1:4 target:maximum block size limits.
-We can then define the base fee as
+1. Target block size: since blocks grow in size by a power of 4 due to the arrangement of data in a square, a reasonable initial choice would be 1:4 target:maximum block size limits.
+1. Rate of change: there is nothing inherently wrong (or especially right) with the $\frac{1}{8}$ rate of change prescribed by EIP-1559, so this parameter remains unchanged.

+We can now define the base fee as

 $$
 b_{cur} = b_{prev} \cdot \left( 1 + R \cdot \frac{s_{prev} - S_{target}}{S_{target}} \right)